-Do you want to know why do male cats kill kittens?
-Why do male cats eat kittens?
-Even, sometimes, mother (mom) cats kill and eat their kittens (babies).
-If you do own cats then you might have gone through the situations where your cat killed you kittens, right?
+Why do male cats kill kittens? and come to that Why do male cats eat kittens?
+I am sorry to say that even, sometimes, mother (mom) cats kill and eat their kittens (babies).
+If you do own cats you might have gone through this situation.

-Cat family groups are usually matriarchal and dominated by a female while the males only get to be available when one of the females is available for mating or is on the heat.
-Though it is uncommon to have some groups that have a resident male cat as the leader.
+Cat family groups are usually matriarchal and dominated by a female.
+The males are only welcome when one of the females is available for mating or is on heat.
+It is uncommon to have a resident male cat as the leader.

 Why Do Male Cats kill Kittens?

-Tomcats usually establish their territory and control it, this may be groups of female cats that he has control over and repels other male cats from coming to this territory.
+Tomcats usually establish their territory and want to control it.
+This may be groups of female cats that he has control over along with deterring other male cats from coming into this territory.

-This establishment of territory may include killing any kittens which may have been fathered by another male cat and have the genetic complements of the rival male.
+This establishment of territory may include killing any kittens which may have been fathered by another male cat and have the genetic makeup of the rival male.

 This happens to many other social animals too, few of the males will use their energy to raise the offspring of another male that is their rival.

 Cats have a great sense of scent that helps them to determine any intruders in their territory.
-If a tomcat gets scent markings of a rival tomcat he decides that the kittens that get born belong to the visiting tomcat.
+If a tomcat gets the scent of a rival tomcat he may decide the kittens belong to the visiting tomcat.

-This may cause him to kill all the kittens that may be born so that the females will not raise kittens that belong to his rival tomcats.
-This ensures that the females also come to heat much faster and he can sure of mating them again to ensure that the kittens that will come forth are his.
+This may cause him to kill all the kittens that have been born.
+They do not want the females to raise kittens that belong to his rivals.
+This ensures that the females also come on heat much faster and he can ensure mating with them again so the kittens henceforth are his.

-When a tomcat takes over a new territory that was originally owned by another tomcat that may be dead or non-competitive, the new tomcat may be driven to kill the kittens that are in the new territory so that he may bring forth kittens that are his own.
+When a tomcat takes over a new territory originally owned by another tomcat either dead or non-competitive, the new tomcat may be driven to kill the kittens that are in the new territory.
+He can then father kittens that are his own.

 Tomcats are behaviorally like lions

-Tomcats are behaviorally like lions and any itinerant tomcats are not always certain if the kittens belong to them or were brought by some other tomcat especially in an area where they are competing over the females there.
+Tomcats behave very much like lions.
+A roaming tomcat is not always certain if kittens belong to them especially in an area where they are competing over females.

-This makes the mothers to have the responsibility of hiding the kittens at that stage when they are still vulnerable to the attack of the tomcat.
+Having said that there are some situations where males kill the kittens they sired.
+This means the mothers have the responsibility of hiding their kittens when they are still vulnerable to the attack of the tomcat.

 There are some tomcats that are benevolent in their approach and are considered to lack the instinctive nature or it may not have been developed well.
-This could be as a result of lack of other tomcats around that are that may result in it being less reactive.
+This could be a result of a lack of other tomcats around resulting in them being less reactive.

-There are instances when some breeders raise kittens with both the male and female are around and they tend to develop benevolence because of their hormonal state that makes them to tolerate kittens from another male and only drive them away by fighting as the kittens develop sexually.
+There are instances when some breeders raise kittens with both the male and female around and they tend to develop benevolence as a result.
+Their hormonal state makes them tolerate kittens from another male and only drive them away by fighting as the kittens develop sexually.

-Tomcats do not usually contribute to the raising of kittens but there are a few instances when some toms tend for the young ones, supply for their food and are willing to play with the kitten.
-Few toms would take up the responsibility of mothering kittens and the duties that come with it.
+Tomcats do not usually contribute to the raising of kittens but there are a few instances when some toms tend to the young ones, supply their food, and are willing to play with them.
+However few toms would take up the responsibility of mothering kittens and the duties that come with it.

 Why do cats (male/female) Eat their Kittens?

-The only problem with these toms is when it comes to play time as they would end up hurting the kittens during play time as they don’t know how to differentiate when it is play time and hunting time.
+While some Toms may be benevolent when it comes to playtime there can be problems.
+They can end up hurting the kittens during playtime as they don’t know how to differentiate when it is playtime and hunting time.

-Most toms do not know how to change these modes and when the play mode goes overboard, they would be highly aroused and become violent and their hunting instincts come live and they may attempt to kill the kittens.
+Most toms do not know how to change between these modes.
+When the play goes overboard, they can get highly aroused and become violent.
+Their hunting instincts kick in and they may attempt to kill the kittens.

-Toms like most other animals of prey have strong hunting instinct and once is active it may be hard to be switched off and this may be the reason why they may end up eating the kitten.
+Toms like most other animals of prey have strong hunting instincts and once activated are hard to be switched off.
+This is another reason why they may end up eating the kitten.

 Cats killing Kittens- Reason #1

-At some points, a tomcat may try to assert its dominance over the kitten especially the unruly ones that keep on disturbing it.
-It asserting their dominance, they may end up breaking the neck of the kitten.
+At some point, a tomcat may try to assert its dominance over the kitten especially the unruly ones that keep on disturbing it.
+In asserting their dominance, they may end up breaking the neck of the kitten.

 Male Cats killing Kittens (Sexual Advances)- Reason #2

-In some other occasions, when a tomcat is attracted to a female cat that is nursing its young ones when her hormonal state makes her to invite sexual advances from tomcats but she is not ready to mate and repelled off the tomcat.
-This could cause the tomcat to be frustrated and attempt to mount on her kittens and his force and energy may break the neck of the kitten.
+A tomcat can be attracted to a nursing female cat due to her hormonal state.
+These hormones may invite sexual advances from tomcats but she is not ready to mate.
+Her rejection of the tomcat could cause it to be frustrated and attempt to mount her by force and the energy may break the neck of the kitten.

-Cats kill kittens due to sound Similarity to Prey
+Male Cats kill Kittens due to sound Similarity to Prey

 The size and the sound that is produced by the kitten is similar to that produced by prey.
 They are both small in size and also produce high pitched sounds and make fast movements that are similar to that of prey.

-These characteristics trigger tomcats to their hunting instincts and they end up eating the kittens just the same way they would treat prey.
+These characteristics trigger a tomcat’s hunting instincts and they end up eating the kittens just the same way they would treat prey.

 At what age are kittens safe from tomcats?

-Your Kittens are safe from the above killing situations by father cat and kittens once they gain weight up to 2 pounds at least that usually happens when a kitten completes 8 to 12 weeks after the birth.
+Your Kittens are safe from the above situations once they gain weight up to 2 pounds or when a kitten is 8 to 12 weeks after the birth.

 Tomcats are usually not present to protect their offspring, though a colony male tom may drive away any intruders that may try to come in their territory mostly to protect their space rather than to secure the young ones.